Sign up for email updates when there's a new post on this blog. No spam. No ads.

 By far the biggest challenge in the backpacking business.
 In India, you’ll have to wade through endless layers of red tape and bureaucracy cleverly designed to push you to the point where you pay a bribe only to preserve your sanity.
 The administrative fee associated will always be so laughably small that it might convince you that this bribery based system actually works (another discussion another time).
 Compare this to Europe where you probably need a license for drunk backpackers to take a piss in your garden.
 However you can be assured that this process is well documented and can even be completed online.
 It will unquestionably be accompanied by a hefty and equally ridiculous fee.
 Be it the paranoid legislation of Europe or the bribery fueled bureaucracy of India, business licenses will account for more than a few grey hairs.

 This one’s a biggie since you will be dealing predominantly with the minimum wage workforce.
-In Goa, with 91% of the adult population drunk before lunch (beer retails at Rs.
-25 or 50c), it’s difficult to find reliable staff.
-And once you find them, teaching midgets on stilts to do backward somersaults is as achievable as teaching uneducated folk to sort thrash.
+In Goa, with 91% of the adult population drunk before lunch, it’s difficult to find reliable staff.
+And once you find them, teaching cats to do backward flips is as realistic as teaching uninterested folk to sort thrash.
 Maybe I’m being a bit too harsh because people here live in a simpler age.
-However, backpackers don’t live in the same age and getting the job done leads to you pulling out all the grey hairs (earned in the previous step).
+However, backpackers don’t live in the same age and this means that its your job to bridge the gap which eventually leads to you pulling out all the grey hairs (earned in the previous step).

 Rowdy Australians breaking the commode, hormonal Germans breaking the freezer door (twice in one week), small soft-spoken Japanese men committing unspeakable atrocities on dead chickens in the kitchen, frisky couples ruining the hammocks, trigger happy American teenagers destroying the flush – the list is endless.
 Budget 4 hours a day on picking up behind people.
 On the bright side, you will get very good at fixing bathrooms.
-Let’s hope it counts in the marriage market.
+Let’s hope you can put that on your resume.

 While doing all this you know at the back of your mind that if people don’t make as many bookings next month, you might not be able to afford that Ferrari before you turn 30.